Res1dentEvil/my-cv/cv.md

 I’m currently looking to join a new team of creative designers and developers.
 If you think we might be a good fit for one another, give me a call or send me an email

 ## Skills
-HTML, CSS, JavaScript, React, TypeScript, SASS, GIT basics
+HTML, CSS, JavaScript, React, TypeScript, SASS, GIT basics, Redux

 ## Portfolio
 https://github.com/Res1dentEvil/app-invoices